SFULibrary/islandora_datastream_crud/README.md

 ### Triggering derivative generation

+This module offers a command, `islandora_datastream_crud_generate_derivatives`, that will generate all the derivatives from the specified source datastream ID.
+For example, to generate or regenerate all the derivatives based on the OBJ datastream, you would issue the following command:

+* `drush islandora_datastream_crud_generate_derivatives --user=admin --source_dsid=OBJ --pid_file=/tmp/regenerate_derivatives_for_these_objects.txt`

+Note that this command does not download datastream files from your repository; it generates the derivatives directly from the datastream identified by the `--source_dsid` option.

-You can trigger derivative generation/regeneration on objects if you push OBJ datastreams up.
+You can also trigger derivative generation/regeneration on objects if you push OBJ datastreams up.
 A plausible scenario where you may want to do this is if a batch ingest fails during the derivative generation phase.
 By fetching a list of PIDs using the `--without_dsid` option with the ID of a derivative datastream, you can then fetch those objects' OBJ datastreams and push them back up.
-Not the most efficient way to trigger datastream generation, but at least you can limit the task to a specific set of objects.
+Not the most efficient way to trigger datastream generation.
+You should use this option if you want to replace the source datastream; use `islandora_datastream_crud_generate_derivatives` if just want to regenerate derivatives from an existing source datastream.

 ### Reverting datastream versions